 - Check the setting of the network adapter to which the corresponding VIP address is assigned, by choosing Properties - Internet Protocol Version 4 - Advanced - DNS tab - Register this connection's address in DNS.
-If this check box is selected, clear it. - Additionally, execute one of the following in order to apply this setting: - Reboot the DNS Client service. - Explicitly run the ipconfig/registerdns command. - Register the physical IP address of the network adapter to which the corresponding VIP address is assigned to the DNS server statically. - Even if a route table used by an instance does not contain any IP address or ENI definition used by the virtual IP, AWS virtual IP resources start successfully.
+If this check box is selected, clear it. - Additionally, execute one of the following in order to apply this setting: - Reboot the DNS Client service. - Explicitly run the ipconfig/registerdns command. - Register the physical IP address of the network adapter to which the corresponding VIP address is assigned to the DNS server statically. - An AWS virtual IP resource starts up normally, even if the route table to be used by instances does not include any route to an IP address to be used by the AWS virtual IP resource.
 This operation is as required.
 When activated, an AWS virtual IP resource updates the content of a route table that includes a specified IP address entry.
 Finding no route table, the resource considers the situation as nothing to be updated and therefore as normal.
 Which route table should have a specified entry, depending on the system configuration, is not the resource's criterion for judging the normality. - An AWS virtual IP resource uses a Windows OS API to add a virtual IP address to a NIC--without setting the skipassource flag.
 Hence this flag is disabled after the AWS virtual IP resource is activated.
 However, the skipassource flag can be enabled by using PowerShell after the activation of the resource.